top of page

 Toileting

 Cats can be very poop-ticular about their toileting habits, preferring privacy and familiarity.
-They also like to dig and bury, as you'll no doubt have heard with the persistent scraping of the litterbox and surrounding walls at 3am.
+They also like to dig and bury, as you'll no doubt have heard with the persistent scraping of the litterbox at 3 a.m.
 Toileting is somewhat of a ritual for cats, as in the wild they cover their poop to hide their scent from predators.

 Moreover, cats are very clean - or at least, they try to be - so defecating on the street isn't ideal.
 This is something we should be able to resonate with as humans - take away public bathrooms and we'd be in a potty crisis.
 All of these factors may put a cat off toileting, which can further lead to stress, discomfort and serious health conditions.